mercadopago/devsite-docs/guides/plugins/woocommerce/sales-processing.en.md

 # Sales Processing

 With all steps completed, your customers will be able to make purchases from your store.
-When performing a transaction, it is commom for some messages to return with specific information about the purchase.
-These informations are  available in **Notas do Pedido** section of the WooCommerce panel.
+When performing a transaction, it is common for some messages to return with specific information about the purchase.
+This information is available in the **Notas do Pedido** section of the WooCommerce panel.

 ![Sales processing](/images/woocomerce/en_sales_processing.gif)